 Before implementing BCM, the management must fully understand their enterprise's business and the surrounding environment, and clarify their responsibilities and matters critical to the business.
-In particular, the management should first summarize the demands and requirements of all stakeholders (clients, shareholders, employees, etc.) and society as a whole for their enterprise's business in light of the management policy and business strategy.
+In particular, the management should first summarize the demands and requirements of all stakeholders such as business partners and society in general for their enterprise's business in light of the management policy and business strategy.

-Based on the foregoing, the management needs to establish a basic policy19 indicating their enterprise's concept of business continuity.
+Based on the foregoing, the management needs to establish a basic policy 20 indicating their enterprise's concept of business continuity.
 The management should also determine the purpose of business continuity and the objectives to be achieved by BCM, and clarify the types of business and the offices which are covered by BCM.
 These are the fundamentals of BCM, so a resolution of the Board of Directors or the management council should be obtained.